-The WellSpirng School secondary consists of grades 6 through 8 (referred to as middle school) and grades 9 through 12 (referred to as high school).
+LifePlus secondary consists of grades 6 through 8 (referred to as middle school - MS) and grades 9 through 12 (referred to as high school - HS).

-We use a predominantly American-based curriculum and management structure while attempting to use best practices from around the world.
+We use a predominantly United States-based curriculum and management structure while attempting to use best practices from around the world.
 The fundamental emphasis of the secondary curriculum is on English, Mathematics, Social Studies, Science, and Arabic.
-Character Education through our advisory courses also occur daily.
 Elective courses may include Art, Computer Science, Yearbook, Choir, Band, and Physical Education.